Occupational Therapy for Children and Young People at Helping Kids Shine

 At Helping Kids Shine we typically work with children, young people and their families by helping them to address any difficulties that they may be experiencing in day to day life, with a focus on supporting their independence and wellbeing at home, in education and in the community.

 Based in South Wales, services are provided with a mixture of virtual and physical sessions within a 2 hour travelling distance of Bridgend, and virtually across the remainder of the United Kingdom.
+We are lucky to have our own Therapy Space in Bridgend (CF32 9RE) which is set up for Ayres Sensory Integration therapy provision.

 We work closely with neurodivergent adults and Special Educational Needs advocates to ensure that we are providing the best service possible for the families that we work with.